Japan hiked interest rates. Why is the yen falling?

 PHOTO

-A week ago Japan raised interest rates for the first time since 2007 in a move that marked a historic shift in monetary policy.
+Japan raised interest rates for the first time since 2007 this month in a move that marked a historic shift in monetary policy.

-Yet the currency fell.
-Now Japanese officials are talking of official intervention to prop it up.
-It traded at 151.86 per dollar on Friday, its weakest this year and within a whisker of levels that drew intervention in 2022.
-It also made long-term lows versus the euro and Aussie last week.
+Yet the currency fell and now Japanese officials have issued their strongest warning in years of intervention to prop it up.

 Here's what's behind the selling: